-SEC.
-2. Declaration of Policies and Principles. - It is the policy of the State to provide for a rational, holistic, and just allocation, utilization, management, and development of the country's land resources to ensure their optimum use, consistent with the principle of sustainable development and inclusive growth.
+Pursuant to the constitutional provision or mandate, it is the policy of the State to provide for a rational, holistic, and just allocation, utilization, management, and development of the country's land to ensure their optimum use, consistent with the principle of sustainable development.

-The State shall recognize the need for rational, optimal and sustainable settlements development and shall allocate lands for urban uses and new town development, consistent with the principles of environmental management and equitable access to land and security.
+The State shall recognize the need for rational, optimal and sustainable settlements development, consistent with the principles of environmental management and equitable access to land and security.

-Toward this end, the State shall institutionalize land use and physical planning as mechanisms for identifying, determining, and evaluating alternative land use and allocation patterns that promote and ensure:
+Toward this end, the State shall institutionalize land use and physical planning as mechanisms for identifying, determining, and evaluating appropriate land use and allocation patterns that promote and ensure: